-This recipe is a vegan adaptation from the Baked Pumpkin Donuts found on Sally’s Baking Addiction.
+This recipe is a vegan adaptation of the Baked Pumpkin Donuts found on Sally’s Baking Addiction.
 Luckily, with a little kitchen magic, we don’t need to give up anything!
-Chances are, these vegan baked pumpkin donuts are exactly what you have been looking for – a seasonal yummy treat!
+Chances are, these vegan pumpkin donuts are exactly what you have been looking for – a seasonal yummy treat!

 Reasons you’ll love these baked pumpkin spice donuts!
 They are:

 - Made easy with a few vegan baking hacks